elyra-ai/elyra/docs/dev/metadata.md

 Each type of metadata is then stored in a child directory, which internally is referred to as the `namespace`.

-As an example `runtimes` is the namespace for runtime metadata instances that reside the following directory:
+As an example `runtimes` is the namespace for runtime metadata instances that reside in the following directory:

 ```
 /Users/xxx/Library/Jupyter/metadata/runtimes